-Sewer line repair experts at Aramendia will use a sewer inspection camera to decide whether or not the sewer line has a tree root worry.
-Once the problem has been determined, our sewer line repair expert will review all of your options with you and help you determine the best way to move forward, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.
+Sewer line repair experts at Aramendia Plumbing, Heating and Air will use a sewer inspection camera to confirm whether or not the pipe has a tree root problem.
+Once the problem has been determined, our sewer line repair professional will discuss all of your options with you and help you decide the best way to move forward, whether that’s a trenchless sewer line replacement or just removing the tree roots.

-Note, faster growing trees, such as poplar, oak, or sycamore, may cause more issues because they grow more rapidly.
-Slower growing trees are a better option, but they still need to be replaced every seven to ten years to avoid their roots from damaging the sewer lines.
-Also, make sure you plant trees a good distance from your sewer lines, that way you can help stop damage and stop those pesky (and often expensive) sewer line repairs.
-If you’re not confident where your sewer lines are, ask Aramendia to flag the path of the sewer pipes.
+Keep in mind, faster growing trees, such as ash, sweetgum, or willow, may cause more trouble because they grow more quickly.
+Slower growing trees are a better choice, but they still need to be replaced every seven to ten years to avoid their roots from becoming an issue.
+Also, remember to plant trees far from your sewer lines, that way you can help stop damage and avoid those pesky (and sometimes expensive) sewer line repairs.
+If you’re unsure where your sewer lines are, ask Aramendia Plumbing, Heating and Air to flag the path of the sewer pipes.